xorq-labs/snowflake-keypair-helper/README.md

     --path "$path" \
     --envrc-path .envrc.secrets.snowflake.keypair
 ```
-writing the variables to an env file (`"$TEST_USER".envc`), using the developer's credentials loaded from disk (`.envrc.secrets.snowflake.keypair`). this is handy for users meant only for testing
+writing the variables to an env file (`"$TEST_USER".envrc`), using the developer's credentials loaded from disk (`.envrc.secrets.snowflake.keypair`). this is handy for users meant only for testing

 ---